 You will find a handful of great hotels near the War Memorial Opera House.
 Here are just a few recommendations.

 Inn at the Opera: This 3.5 star is a European-style accommodation with breakfast, small kitchenettes, a refrigerator, and more.
-It's quaint with Old World decor and perfect if you plan to spend quite a bit of time in the Civic Center or Hayes Valley districts.
+It's quaint with Old World décor and perfect if you plan to spend quite a bit of time in the Civic Center or Hayes Valley districts.
 333 Fulton Street.
-Check for availability on Booking.com.
+Check for availability and read reviews

 San Francisco Proper: About a half mile away is the San Francisco Proper Hotel.
 This 4-star hotel offers noise-proof rooms, a rooftop terrace, and a bar/lounge on site.
 It's also a quick walk away from the Muni and BART Civic Center Stations.
 1100 Market Street.
-Check for room availability on Booking.com.
+Check for room availability and reviews here

 You will also find dozens of additional options around Union Square.
 It's a quick transit ride from here to the War Memorial Opera House and centrally located, so you can also easily get to other districts and events around SF.
 Here are my top recommendations for Union Square.